How to Avoid a Shaving Rash in the Pubic Area?

 EOS shaving cream is available in the most divine raspberry and pomegranate scents.

-2. Gillette Venus for pubic hair and skin:
+2. Gillette Venus for pubic hair and skin

 Shaving Rash